Hurt (Christina Aguilera song): Synopsis and reception

 The video begins in black and white with the ending instrumental of "Enter the Circus"/"Welcome", over which a carnival barker (voiced by Linda Perry) introduces an audience to a circus.
-The transition to color begins when Aguilera appears in an old-fashioned dressing room, receiving flowers and then an important telegram saying, "In respect to inform you of the death of your father on the day of 02/09/1947."
+The transition to color begins when Aguilera appears in an old-fashioned dressing room, receiving flowers and then an important telegram saying, "We regret to inform you of the death of your father on the day of 02/09/1947."
 A flashback then shows a young Aguilera, played by Laci Kay, with her father, played by Timothy V. Murphy, raptured by the sight of the tightrope walker, played by Elizabeth Glassco.
 With her father's encouragement, Aguilera begins to train herself to do the same.

 When the video switches to the real Aguilera, she is seen descending from the top of a circus tent on a rope, onto the back of an elephant, in pointe shoes and a structured jeweled outfit, with her father watching in the audience.
 She later attempts to greet him but is pulled away by fans and photographers.
 After being informed of the death of her father from the telegram and realizing that she was too wrapped up in her stardom to deal with what matters, she races through the circus in a belated attempt to find her father.
 Overwhelmed, Aguilera collapses on the ground and sees a silhouette of a man standing in front of the circus tent.
 Hoping the shadow figure to be her father, Aguilera holds out her hand with the elephant necklace on it to him.
 She breaks down crying when she realizes the silhouette has disappeared and that her father is gone.
 The video ends with a shot of Aguilera sitting on a circus box, singing and crying, before fading out to Aguilera's grief-stricken form on the ground outside the circus tent.
 The camera then zooms out and Aguilera is seen on the ground.

 Michael Slezak from Entertainment Weekly commented that "the video actually makes me like the song more than I did when I heard it on its own."
 The video won two prizes at the 2007 MVPA Awards for Best Video and Best Direction of a Female Artist.
 It was also nominated for Video of the Year at the Juno Awards of 2007.
+The video received a Vevo Certified Award on YouTube for over 100 million views.
+The official music video on YouTube has now been viewed over 285 million times as of March 2025 and is cropped to the 14:9 aspect ratio.